OmarHassouna-PS/EcoBridge/README.md

 The project follows a client-server architecture:

 - The `client` directory contains the front-end code, built with React.js.
 It handles the user interface and interactions.
 - The `server` directory contains the back-end code, implemented with Node.js and Express.js.
 It handles server-side logic, API endpoints, and database operations.
-- The `database` directory contains the database schema and migration scripts for PostgreSQL.
+And `models` directory contains the database schema and migration scripts for PostgreSQL.

 ---